0xGorilla/nxtp/README.md

 - [deployments](https://github.com/connext/nxtp/tree/main/packages/deployments) - These are things which we deploy
   - Contracts are the contracts that we deploy and the deployment scripts
   - Subgraph is all the subgraph source code to define all the mappings and contains all the configurations to deploy to different graph hosted services or third party graph providers
-- [examples](https://github.com/connext/nxtp/tree/main/packages/examples) - these are not used in production, but contains ways to use the SDK that are illustrative of how to integrate NXTP
+- [examples](https://github.com/connext/nxtp/tree/main/packages/examples) - these are not used in production, but contain ways to use the SDK that are illustrative of how to integrate NXTP
 - [integration](https://github.com/connext/nxtp/tree/main/packages/integration) - Utilities for integration test
-- [utils](https://github.com/connext/nxtp/tree/main/packages/utils) - A catchall for different types of helper functions that are shared thoughout the different packages
+- [utils](https://github.com/connext/nxtp/tree/main/packages/utils) - A catchall for different types of helper functions that are shared throughout the different packages

 <p align="right">(<a href="#top">back to top</a>)</p>